MarcinGralka/GithubAPI/README.md

 - **URL:** /github/search/
 - **Method:** GET
 - **Parameters:**
-- `keyword`: The keyword to search for repositories
+  - `keyword` - The keyword to search for repositories

-###Tests
+### Tests

-Tests source code is located in /github_api/tests.py
+Tests source code is located in `/github_api/tests.py`

-To run tests use command: 'python manage.py test'
+To run tests use command: `python manage.py test`